pgbouncer/pgbouncer/test/README.md

 Various ways to test PgBouncer:

-- `test.sh`
+- `test_xxx.py`

-    General test of basic functionality and different configuration parameters including timeouts, pool size, online restart, pause/resume, etc.  To invoke, just run `./test.sh`.
+    General test of basic functionality and different configuration parameters including timeouts, pool size, online restart, pause/resume, etc.

+    To be able to run these tests you need to install a few python test libraries.
+To do so, you should run the following from of the root of the
+    repository:

+    pip3 install --user -r requirements.txt

+    To run the tests after doing that, just run `pytest -n auto` from the root of the repository.
 This needs PostgreSQL server programs (`initdb`, `pg_ctl`) in the path, so if you are on a system that doesn't have those in the normal path (e.g., Debian, Ubuntu), set `PATH` beforehand.

-    This test is run by `make check`.

     Optionally, this test suite can use `iptables`/`pfctl` to simulate various network conditions.
 To include these tests, set the